 But back to the topic of wrinkles and what causes them.
 Let’s look at the issue from two viewpoints.

 Wrinkles are mainly caused by a reduction in collagen in the skin.
 Collagen is the skin’s most important structural protein that keeps it firm and supple.
 Collagen strands are like mattress springs that add ”bounce” to the skin.
 The activity of fibroblast cells decreases as we age and is further slowed down by e.g. stress and silent inflammation of the body.
-In addition to collagen, fibroblasts produce extracellular matrix (and elastin that makes skin firm and flexible), which takes care of cellular metabolism and the removal of metabolic waste.
-The matrix is the skin’s most vital part.
+In addition to collagen, fibroblasts produce extracellular matrix (and elastin that makes skin flexible), which takes care of cellular metabolism and the removal of metabolic waste.
+The extracellular matrix is the skin’s most vital part.
 It makes sure cells receive nourishment and oxygen and unnecessary substances are transported away and replaced with new cells.
 Maintaining cellular metabolism plays a vital role in treating wrinkles and saggy skin.

 The reduction in collagen along with chronological aging is something that cannot of course be prevented.
 However, we can influence the activity levels of fibroblasts through our lifestyle and thus slow down the formation of wrinkles and loose skin.
 Autophagy is an efficient way to activate cellular metabolism.
 In practice, autophagy is triggered by fasting.
 Yoshinori Ohsumi, Japanese cell biologist and recipient of the Nobel Prize in 2016, has researched the subject.
 I warmly recommend reading more if interested in longevity and vitality (in addition to firm skin).
 A collection of interesting studies is available here.